 The accreditation process generally takes between two to five years to complete, but it doesn’t end there.
 Every two or three years the Accreditation team revisits, expecting the school to be able to demonstrate continued strength and development of the school’s educational program and services to its students.

-HMI is very proud of the fact that it is the first and only School of Hypnotherapy to achieve National Accreditation.
+HMI is very proud of the fact that it is the first and only College of Hypnotherapy to achieve National Accreditation.
 Accreditation assures the public of HMI’s educational and quality standards.
 Accreditation also provides qualified applicants access to Federal Financial Aid programs.
 It is as though the Federal Government says, If you choose a quality college for your preparation for a new career, we will make sure the financing of your tuition will not be a problem.

 HMI has earned its accreditation status on the strength of not only its academic training, but also its in-house clinical internship program as well as the clinical facility which provides therapy services to the general public.